-Instead of staying in Bar Harbor, consider Southwest Harbor as your command central for a great vacation in Maine.
+Instead of staying in Bar Harbor, consider the Southwest Harbor area your command central for a great vacation in Maine.
 This traditional New England village has everything that encapsulates the heart of island life.
-Southwest Harbor is close to Bar Harbor, yet far enough away to avoid busy crowds and traffic, and Southwest Harbor is also a great place to enjoy lesser known areas of the island.
+Southwest Harbor is close to Bar Harbor, yet far enough away to avoid busy crowds and traffic.
+Southwest Harbor is also a great place to enjoy lesser known areas of the island.

-Here are some of the highlights, courtesy of Innkeepers Fred and Jim.
+Here are some of the highlights, courtesy of the Innkeepers.

-- Maine State Sea Kayak - (rentals) 254 Main Street, Southwest Harbor.
+Maine State Sea Kayak - Kayak Rentals, 254 Main Street, Southwest Harbor

 Restaurants and Cafes

-- Red Sky - 14 Clarke Point Road
+Red Sky - 14 Clarke Point Road, Southwest Harbor